Tara McDonald: Ambassador of Paris Pride and "Vay-K" (2014)

 McDonald was chosen to be the ambassador, a.k.a.
 La Marraine (the sponsor), of LGBT Paris Pride.
 Her duties included a presentation for a press conference, delivering a speech to open the march in front of 500,000 people, performing on the main stage and delivering a speech to close the year's event.
 She performed an electric set at Ultra Music Festival in South Korea alongside M.I.A. and Far East Movement.
 McDonald's performance at the Exit Festival sister festival Sea Dance received positive reviews, performing on the main stage.

 Her third single "Vay-K" was released in October 2014, and featured Snoop Dogg.

-"A Place To Go" with Investo (2014)
+"A Place to Go" with Investo (2014)

-"A Place To Go," the dance track of the rising and talented DJ / producer, Investo, with vocalist dance diva Tara McDonald, is already on the playlist of Greece's largest radio stations and has climbed so far to Top50 of the Official Greek Airplay Chart.
-The track released by our country's top dance company, Down2Earth Records, was nailed directly to # 2 of the Greek iTunes Chart and is also on the Shazam Chart.
+"A Place to Go", the dance track of the DJ / producer, Investo, with vocalist McDonald, was on the playlist of Greece's largest radio stations and climbed to the Top 50 of the Official Greek Airplay Chart.
+The track released by our country's top dance company, Down2Earth Records, was nailed directly to number of the Greek iTunes Chart and is also on the Shazam Chart.

-The song has reached #2 on the Greek iTunes Chart and also has been in the Top50 on the Official Greek Airplay Chart.